-CTSI Recruitment Facilitators are available to meet with study teams to develop participant recruitment strategies, provide an overview of recruitment tools, resources, and methods, and assist with using social media to promote research studies.
+CTSI recruitment facilitators are available to meet with study teams to develop participant recruitment strategies, provide an overview of recruitment tools, resources, and methods, and assist with using social media to promote research studies.

-The Trial Innovation Network is a national collaborative initiative across the CTSA Program that supports planning and implementation of multi-center clinical trials.
+The Trial Innovation Network is a national collaborative initiative across the CTSA program that supports planning and implementation of multi-center clinical trials.

-ACT, a web-based multi-site tool that helps researchers assess the availability of patient populations at academic medical centers across the United States via self-directed electronic heath record searches.
+ACT is a web-based multi-site tool that helps researchers assess the availability of patient populations at academic medical centers across the United States via self-directed electronic heath record searches.
 It helps with cohort discovery to determine study feasibility, study design, and identifying additional sites for a multi-site clinical trial.

 CTSI Community PARTners facilitates relationships between community organizations and researchers to enhance collaborative research, foster public trust in research, and ultimately increase activities that promote health.

-CTSI Integrating Special Populations (ISP) Program provides guidance and resources on best practices for recruitment, specimen collection, and research methodologies that facilitates outreach to special populations or underrepresented populations in biomedical research (UBR) including pregnant women, newborns, children, older adults, individuals with disabilities, AFrican Americans, and other ethnic minorities, people living in rural areas, and the LGBTQ communities.
+CTSI Integrating Special Populations (ISP) Program provides guidance and resources on best practices for recruitment, specimen collection, and research methodologies that facilitates outreach to special populations or underrepresented populations in biomedical research (UBR) including pregnant women, newborns, children, older adults, individuals with disabilities, African Americans, and other ethnic minorities, people living in rural areas, and the LGBTQ communities.

 MACRO brings research to patients in acute care settings, such as the emergency department, ICU, and operating rooms.
 MACRO provides 24/7 screening and enrollment of research participants in these clinical settings.